Law #4: The Easy Way Out Usually Leads Back In

 What does the law say?
 It would mean we had taken the easier of the solutions out of the problem.

 What do the strategies encourage?
 Was the focus on providing a means to survive for themselves or creating a passion (or deep interest) in developing agriculture and agriculture best practices?
-In short, passion in the money or passion in farming?
-Well, we chose to by-pass the latter.
-Also as men moved away from their agricultural lands, it became increasingly harder to pass on the “passions of large-scale farming to their sons” and trading the outputs.
+In short, passion for money or passion for farming?
+Well, we chose to bypass the latter.
+Also as men moved away from their agricultural lands, it became increasingly harder to pass on the “passions of large-scale farming to their sons” and trade the outputs.
 When the work was instead relegated to their females, farming was likened to farming in one’s own backyard.
-Smaller sizes of the lands were used for farming and increasingly larger blocks of lands stayed disused.
+Smaller sizes of the lands were used for farming and increasingly larger blocks of land stayed disused.

 What did this mean?
 Well, it aggravated the conditions needed for productive agricultural outputs.